Rationally connected non-Fano type varieties: Example in dimension 3

-\end{Prop} \begin{proof} Let us show that $X$ satisfies the conditions of Theorem 4.3.
-By Lemma 4.1 the linear system $\big|X\big|$ is big and nef, therefore it follows from the toric Kawamata-Viehweg vanishing \cite[Theorem~9.3.10]{CLS} that $H^i(Y,\mathcal{O}_Y(K_Y+2X))=0$.
-Thus by the toric Serre Duality \cite[Theorem~9.2.10]{CLS} we get $(i)$.
-By the same argument we get $(ii)$.
+\end{Prop} \begin{proof} Let us show that $X$ and $Y$ satisfy the conditions of Theorem \ref{RamsTh}.
+By Lemma \ref{LemRams} the divisor $X$ is big and nef, therefore the toric Kawamata-Viehweg vanishing theorem (\cite[Theorem~9.3.10]{CLS}) implies $H^i\big(Y,\mathcal{O}_Y(K_Y+2X)\big)=0$, $i>0$.
+Thus by the toric Serre Duality theorem (\cite[Theorem~9.2.10]{CLS}) we have $(i)$.
+Using the same argument we get $(ii)$.

-As $\operatorname{Cl}(Y)=\MZ\oplus\MZ$ the following sequence is exact by \cite[Theorem~8.1.6]{CLS}
+As $\operatorname{Cl}(Y)\cong\mathds{Z}\oplus\mathds{Z}$ the following sequence is exact by \cite[Theorem~8.1.6]{CLS}.